JOGS: Joint Optimization of Pose Estimation and 3D Gaussian Splatting: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel view synthesis framework that jointly optimize pose estimation and 3D Gaussian splatting, without requiring camera poses as inputs.
+In this paper, we introduce a novel view synthesis framework that jointly optimize pose estimation and 3DGS, without requiring camera poses as inputs.
 This framework outperforms state-of-the-art methods in both pose estimation accuracy and rendering quality, particularly under challenging conditions, by leveraging an alternating optimization strategy for 3D Gaussian representations and camera poses.

 \textbf{Limitations.} Despite the effectiveness in both camera pose estimation and rendering quality, our method requires an increased training time due to the increased pose refinement operation.
 We plan to address this issue by exploring parallel optimization strategy in the future work.